deanwampler/AkkaWebSampleExercise/README.md

     jetty-stop         # stop the Jetty web server jetty-restart      # restart the Jetty web server

-In the web UI, enter a comma-separate list of NYSE stock symbols, start and end dates, then click the `Go!` button.
+In the web UI, enter a comma-separate list of NYSE stock symbols, start and end dates, then click the `Go!` button (or hit `return` in one of the text fields).
 The results are presented below in a table.
-The table will be empty until we get that data importing working...
-Also, we plan to add google charts instead of tabular output (or both).
+If no data is returned, the table will indicate that fact.
+Otherwise, you'll see a potentially long table of data.
+You can click on the column headers to sort the data by that column.
+Click again to reverse the sort.

+**Note:** Currently, data for *all* stocks in the corresponding A-Z table is returned, not just for the symbols you entered!

+We plan to add charting of this data in a few weeks.

 The `Ping` button is a diagnostic tool.
 It checks whether or not the Akka "actors" are still responsive in the application.
 It will return a list of actors running.
-If you click it before asking for stock data (with the `Go!` button), only one actor will be listed.
+If you click it before asking for stock data (with the `Go!` button), only one actor will be listed (There is a bug in the display currently...).
 Afterwards, 5 or more actors will be listed.

 I added a `Bogus` button just to show what happens if you ask the server to do something it doesn't understand.
-It returns an error message that's presented to the browser.
+It returns an error message that's presented in the browser.

 Internally, all these calls are made using AJAX and the server returns JSON-formatted responses.